olgupila/STORM-AI-devkit-2025/docs/installation.md

-# Devkit Installation
+# Participant Devkit Installation

 We will release the full devkit on December 16, 2024.

-In the meantime, you can make sure that you have the prerequisities ready.
+In the meantime, please ensure that you have the prerequisites ready.

 ## Install Docker